firesim/firesim/docs/source/commands.rst

 When running a single workload, FireMarshal attaches to its screen session by default.
 When running multiple workloads, the user must manually attach to a session of their choice.

-FireMarshal only exits after all launched workloads exited.
+FireMarshal only exits after all launched workloads exit.

 ``-a --all``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^